Terms of Service

 29.10 References to clauses and schedules are to the clauses and schedules of this Services Agreement.
 References to paragraphs are to paragraphs of the relevant schedule.

-29.11 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).
+29.11 A person includes an identifiable natural person, corporate or unincorporated body (whether or not having separate legal personality).